ryokbys/nap-doc/docs/install.md

 ## Tests

-There are some examples in `nap/examples/` directory and all the examples contains reference outputs that should be written out when programs are correctly perfomed.
+There are some examples in `nap/examples/` directory and all the examples contain reference outputs that should be written out when programs are correctly performed.

+### Quick test (available since v0.10.1 or rev201130)

+You can perform regresssion tests of *pmd* and *fitpot* programs as follows.

+    $ cd nap/
+    $ make test

+The test for *fp.py* can be performed by the following command from `nap/` directory, which could take a fiew minutes since it calls several MD runs in every iteration.

+    $ make test-fp

+If these tests are fine, they show messages like ` PASS: examples/xxxxx`, otherwise they will show `FAIL: examples/xxxx`.

+---

+## Examples used for above tests

-### Test for *pmd* program
+### Examples for *pmd*

 There are three examples for *pmd* program,